leftgoes/En-Passant/README.md

 # En-Passant
-- get all games on https://lichess.org/ with
+- get all games (*my estimate from most common to least common*) on https://lichess.org/ with

   0. the king delivering checkmate
   1. underpromoting to a bishop with mate